NetApp/FSxN-Samples/Solutions/EKS-logs-to-ELK/README.md

             subPathExpr: $(NODE_NAME)/$(POD_NAME)
             name: task-pv-storage
 ```
-* Mount FSxN Trident volume to the sample application
+* This mounts FSxN Trident volume to the sample application.
 * Adding `POD_NAME`, `NODE_NAME` as environment variables for using `Kubernetes subPathExpr`.
 In this example, a Pod uses subPathExpr to create a directory `/<current-running-node-name>/<pod-name>` within the mountPath volume `/log`.
 The mountPath volume takes the Pod name and the Node name from the downwardAPI.
 The mount directory `/log/<node>/<pod>` is mounted at `/log` in the container and the container writes logs directly to `/log/<node>/<pod>` path.
 See [Kubernetes subPathExpr example](https://kubernetes.io/docs/concepts/storage/volumes/).

-Installing an example application by helm:
+Install the example application by running:
 ```
 helm upgrade --install example-app ./examples/example-app -n rpc --create-namespace
 ```
 To check that it was successfully deployed run:
 ```
 kubectl get pods -n rpc